 But what type of debt consolidation loan is available to you?

 And more importantly, which type is better geared toward your particular situation?
 This article answers those questions and more.

 Here are 4 quick options for getting this type of loan...

 - Your current/local bank - they should offer some type of personal loan for consolidating.
 But their rates and service might not be up to your satisfaction.
 Nevertheless, they are still worth giving a chance.
 You never know, they might surprise you.

 - Avant.com - offers personal loans for consolidating as high as $35,000.
 Their site makes it super simple to apply online.
 And you can even check your rate without it affecting your credit.
 Because of their rates and the streamlined application, we have them as our top online firm.
 They also get top honors from many other sites that have reviewed them.

-- Prosper.com - they let you borrow from individual investors for up to $30,000.
+- 27CashAdvance.com - they let you borrow online loans from direct cash lenders for up to $10,000.
 Another site that's easy to use.
-They are what is known as a peer-to-peer loan network.
+They are what is known as a diret lender loan network with instant approval.
 The entire process can be done online so there isn't the usual hassle from dealing with a local bank.

 - RateMarketplace.com - if you want to roll your debt into your home loan, you can get what's known as a cash-out refinance.
 Or you can go with a home equity loan/line of credit.
 Aside from the interest rates, customer service is the difference maker at the end of the day.
 Those who are not able to provide excellent customer service will fail to appeal to you.
 This company is fairly good at this because they spend time on it and make sure things are done in the right manner.
 Those who are looking for proper customer service are going to appreciate the value on offer here from a long time internet loan provider.